 NordVPN has the strongest security features of any VPN but we feel that this additional protection doesn’t make up for the drop off in speed.
 Don’t get us wrong – Nord is still quick for being the security behemoth it is.

 Nord has 5,000+ servers in 60+ countries around the World.
 It‘s got user-friendly apps for almost all popular devices (Windows, Mac, Android, iOS) with the exception of routers and Linux.
 With that said, both are supported by NordVPN and there are instructions available to make use of that.
 It‘s difficult to make definitive statements about the quality of customer support a company provides (because the tests are anecdotal by nature).
 Regardless, we feel that the NordVPN 24/7 live chat offers the best support experience.

 This VPN will unblock Netflix, BBC iPlayer, Hulu and get you making popcorn in no time.
 If you‘d rather download stuff using torrents – help yourself, NordVPN even offers specialized P2P servers.
 And with stellar security, there‘s no way you can get caught.
 Similarly to ExpressVPN, Nord has obfuscated servers (a stealth protocol), which makes the service great for users in restricted countries.

-Finally, NordVPN offers some of the best deals on the market: $11.95 a month, $5.75 a month billed annually, or $3.29 a month billed every 2 years, or $2.99 a month billed annually.
+Finally, NordVPN offers some great deals for one of the best VPN services on the market: $11.95 a month, $9.00 a month billed annually, $3.99 a month billed every 2 years, or $2.99 a month billed annually.
 It also allows 6 simultaneous connections – double what ExpressVPN gives.